karllark/DGFit/docs/dgfit/plot_results.rst

 To see other dustgrains (<possible> = astro-silicates, astro-carbonaceous, astro-graphite, astro-PAH-ionized and astro-PAH-neutral), use

-    dgplot_dustgrains -c=<possible>
+    dgplot_dustgrains -c <possible>

-To transform the particles to the observed data grids:
+To transform the particles to the observed data grids and see the data of the dustgrains for the observed dustmodel:

     dgplot_dustgrains --obsdata obsdata